We price based off how many active rows we sync for you. Learn more about how our pricing works and how you can manage your usage.

 Avoid creating multiple syncs from the same source.
 We're happy to work with you if you need developer databases or have other use cases where multiple syncs from the same source is helpful.

-Any change to your source that affects all rows — such as a bulk update, adding a new field, or deleting a field — will cause all the rows in the source to be counted in MAR.
-For sources like Airtable and Salesforce, note that calculated fields often cause all rows to update in a month.
+Any change to your source that affects all rows — such as a bulk update or adding a new field — will cause all the rows in the source to be counted in MAR.
+This can happen if you're using a calculated field: a field that automatically gets updated when other data changes (e.g. when

 We charge based on how many monthly active rows we sync in a billing period.
 This means that in a given month the bill you receive will be for the previous month of use, not the current one.